 - Revisit your goals.
 This may also be a good time to revisit your objectives and key results (OKRs) to make sure they’re aligned with your company’s new normal.
 This means adjusting your goals in a way that makes sense with what’s realistically possible.
 You may even want to consider setting company-wide key results that now focus on things like wellness, connection, and other factors that are now important to the success of the entire company.

-Stay tuned for more valuable webinars and upcoming events here on our Resources page - stay well, and we can’t wait to see you again online.
+Stay tuned for more valuable webinars and upcoming events here on our Resources page.